RohitRH/Spot-Music/README.md

 In this application I used Code first approach

-To use this application clone this repository and Use files inside sql folder for loading the index page
+To use this application clone this repository and Use files inside SQL folder for Initial setup and for loading the index page